kroshu/kuka_robot_descriptions/README.md

 - To be able to test whether a specific setup would fit into the roundtrip time enforced by a real robot, the `roundtrip_time_micro` parameter can be used.
 If the `write()` method is not called before the given timeout is exceeded (starting from the previous `read()` function), a warning message is logged (but the return value of the `write()` will be still SUCCESS).
 Default value is 0 [us], which means, that the roundrip time should not be monitored.

 The mock hardware was implemented in this repository to allow testing moveit capabilities for the robots without having to build the driver code.

+## Modes

+The repository distinguishes between three modes through a `mode` parameter: `hardware`, `mock`, and `gazebo`:
+- `hardware` mode should be used to set up robot descriptions to use a specific KUKA driver
+- `mock` option specifies the use of the mock hardware interface
+- `gazebo` option configures Gazebo's hardware interface

 ## Starting the move group server with mock hardware